ssunday/ssunday.github.io/about.md

 permalink: /about/
 ---

 Hello, I'm Sarah Sunday.

-I'm a software crafter at [8th Light](https://8thlight.com/).
-In addition, or well, the software bit is the addition in my view, but whatever, I am a writer.
-[I write books.](http://www.thespineoftheempire.com/the-series/) [And I rant.](https://medium.com/@sarahasunday/map-of-my-writing-on-medium-96b79c611562#.9kz9g46o9)
+I'm the Associate Director of [Managed Software Services](https://8thlight.com/services/managed-services/) at [8th Light](https://8thlight.com/).
+In addition, I am a writer of [books](http://www.thespineoftheempire.com/the-series/).

-This is a blog about programming.
-It was, anyway.
-It has kind of been hijacked by the [Recordings series.](/recordings/) It's a strange place.
-I like it much better now.
-The series is how I tolerate blogging about programming.
-Me, being, well, me, it has to do with the above book series.
-They may or may not contain programming knowledge and humor.
-I give no guarantees.
+On this blog, I primarily x-post my posts from the [8th Light blog](https://8thlight.com/blog) and whenever I get the chance, update the [Recordings series](/recordings/)